 Getting regular preventive care and screenings may help find cancer and other health risks early, when they are most treatable and more treatment options are available.

-A pelvic ultrasound is a scan that looks at the organs and structures in your pelvic area.
+A sonogram is a medical test that uses high-frequency sound waves, or ultrasound waves, to look at the organs and structures in your pelvic area.

 STIs are infectious diseases passed from person to person through sexual contact.
 They may also be called STDs for sexually transmitted diseases.